Mhs-220/HuffmanCoding/README.md

 ### Final Notes:

 - I'm not good at grammar, so...
 Sorry if i can't tell what i mean
-- The Main source support both python2 and python3 but i don't like python2 so i changed it to run only with python3 :D Sorry again :P
+- The Main source support both python2 and python3 but i don't like python2 so i changed it to run only with python3 :D, but it's not hard to compatible it again, just look at the original repo.
+Sorry again :P